rucinskimaciej/tapsterbot/clients/android/README.md

 ```
 _VERSION_ here is the version of the app, and _APK_ is the name of the file you want to use.

-There is onlu one APK without the assistant.
-If you need to the full app, you have to build it using Androdi Studio.
+There is only one APK without the assistant.
+If you need to the full app, you have to build it using Android Studio.
 Indeed the weight of the full app is incredibly high (200MB) and cannot be uploaded through GitHub.

 ## Build the app from sources